* Dollar index rises for second day

 * Chinese oil refiner demand falters

-* OPEC production remains stronger despite promised cuts (Updates throughout, changes dateline from Singapore)
+* OPEC production remains stronger despite promised cuts (Updates detail, prices; paragraphs 1-2)

-LONDON, Aug 15 (Reuters) - Oil prices steadied on Tuesday after a heavy sell-off following a surge in the dollar, and weighed down by signs of weaker demand in China, the world's second-largest consumer.
+LONDON, Aug 15 (Reuters) - Oil prices slipped on Tuesday, extending a heavy sell-off after a surge in the dollar and weighed down by signs of weaker demand in China, the world's second-largest consumer.

 Ample supply from big oil exporters, including members of the Organization of the Petroleum Exporting Countries and the United States, also encouraged investors to sell long positions bought in July during a period of rising prices, analysts said.

-Brent and U.S. crude both reached two-month highs in early August but have fallen gradually in the last few days, with falls accelerating on Monday.
+Brent and U.S. crude reached two-month highs in early August but have dropped in the last few days, with falls accelerating on Monday.

-The dollar rallied on Tuesday on an easing of the tensions around North Korea.
-A stronger dollar tends to limit demand for oil for buyers paying in other currencies.
+The dollar rallied on Tuesday on an easing of tensions around North Korea.
+A stronger dollar tends to limit demand for oil among buyers paying in other currencies.

 The dollar index, which measures its strength against a basket of six major currencies, climbed 0.4 percent on Monday and was up 0.3 percent on Tuesday.